 The primary purpose of this manual is to provide Florida school districts and charter schools with a uniform chart of accounts for financial, cost and budgetary reporting.
 This manual is also the basis for grant budgeting and reporting.
-For more information on reporting for grants, please see the Florida Department of Education's Project Application and Amendment Procedures for Federal and State Programs (Green Book) at http://www.fldoe.org/finance/contracts-grants-procurement/grants-management/project-application-amendment-procedur.stml.
+For more information on reporting for grants, please see the Florida Department of Education (FDOE) publication, Project Application and Amendment Procedures for Federal and State Programs (Green Book).